 Buying Eiffel Tower Elevator Advance Reservations Ticket Online

-Advance elevator tickets can be bought online for the Eiffel Tower.
-The process is fairly simple and prices the same as for tickets bought in Paris.
-Tickets can be printed at home, loaded onto smart phones, or mailed (for a charge).
-The ticket, and not only reservation number, must be presented at the tower entrance within the stated time window.
+For the cheapest elevator tickets buy online from Eiffel Tower.
+The process is fairly simple and prices are the same as for tickets bought in Paris.
+Tickets may be printed at home or simply loaded onto smartphones.
+The ticket, and not only the reservation number, must be presented at the tower entrance within the stated time window.

-The main disadvantage of buying tickets online is that the purchase if final.
-If traveling plans change or the weather is bad, there will be no refunds or changes allowed.
+The main disadvantage of buying tickets online is that the purchase is final.
+If travel plans change or the weather is bad, there will be no refunds or changes allowed.
+However, advance purchase tickets remain the most sensible option to avoid wasting time queuing.

 Alternatives to Online Tickets for the Eiffel Tower

-During busy holiday periods and weekends advance purchased online tickets for the Eiffel Tower often sells out fast.
+During busy holiday periods and weekends, advance-purchased online tickets for the Eiffel Tower often sell out fast.
 However, there are several other options to go up the Eiffel Tower when online tickets are no longer available.
+In some instances where the first available date on the tower’s own website is weeks away, some other (more expensive) options may have tickets available within days.

-Tickets are always sold at the tower itself – even on days and at times that shows no availability online.
-Of course, the length of the queues varies and being in the queue does not guarantee admission.
+Tickets are always sold at the tower itself – even on days and at times that show no availability online.
+Of course, the length of the queues varies, and being in the queue does not guarantee admission.
+Arriving early morning just before opening time is usually the best option.

-Le Jules Verne Restaurant (Alain Ducasse / Michelin one-star restaurant) on level 1 of the Eiffel Tower has its own private access elevator for guests with reservations.
-This is of course not the cheapest option.
+Similarly, lunch at Madame Brasserie (or dinner) on the first level is only marginally more expensive than just the Eiffel Tower tour.
+The Le Jules Verne Restaurant (Alain Ducasse / Michelin star restaurant) on level 1 of the Eiffel Tower has its own private access elevator for guests with reservations.
+This is of course not the budget option (and a dress code is enforced).

-The Paris Museum Pass is a great savings deal when visiting Paris and Versailles but is NOT valid for Eiffel Tower access.
+The Paris Museum Pass is a great savings deal when visiting Paris and Versailles but is NOT valid for Eiffel Tower access or discounts.